Illia1F/GoogleDriveApi-DotNet/README.md

 - Check if the access token is expired.
 - Refresh the access token if expired.
 - Download files from Google Drive.
 Docs: [Downloading Files from Google Drive](DOCS/DownloadingFiles.md)
 - Upload files to Google Drive.
-(Not yet)
 - Delete files and folders in Google Drive.
 (Not yet)

 > **Note:** This library is not a full reflection of the real Google Drive API but implements the most commonly used API endpoints to simplify interaction with Google Drive.